 Decorative patterns on a dark background: (left) House of Menander; (right) House of Casca Longus

 A garden with trees, flowers and birds was another subject Romans often chose for decorating the walls (and sometimes the ceilings) of their homes.
-The best known example was found at Villa di Livia and was moved to Museo Nazionale Romano - Palazzo del Collegio Massimo (external link).
+The best known example was found at Villa di Livia and was moved to Museo Nazionale Romano al Palazzo Massimo.
 It is typical of the second style and some similar paintings were found at Pompeii.
 It is interesting to note that a black background was chosen as if to show the shade one would enjoy in the garden.
 Black backgrounds were not uncommon, although they were used less often than yellow and red ones.

 (left) House of Venus in a Bikini: Dionysus; (right) House of the Ship Europa

 In popular culture the ancient Romans are often associated with debauchery.
 In the XIXth century many artists built upon this widespread opinion to paint "historical" scenes of orgies and sexual cruelties (e.g. The Roses of Heliogabalus (Wikipedia) and Tepidarium by Sir Lawrence Alma-Tadema - they open in another window).
 German photographers Wilhelm von Gloeden (Wikipedia) and Wilhelm Pluschow (Wikipedia) sold portraits of young Italian boys wearing just a laurel wreath as if the ancient Romans walked about naked in public places.

 The paintings of Pompeii in particular were cited as examples of debauchery.
 As a matter of fact they have rarely a strong sexual connotation even when the subject (e.g. Dionysus) might have lent to it, exception made for those which decorated the cubicula (tiny bedrooms), as at Mamfis in Israel.
 The topic is covered again in the page covering the economy of the town.